Comparison Updated April 2026

 Choose Axion-HDL if:

-• You want to annotate registers directly in your HDL code
+• You work in VHDL or SystemVerilog and want to annotate registers directly in your source

-• You want a free tool with GUI support
+• You want a GUI without paying for it

-• You prefer an all-in-one solution (CLI + API + GUI)
+• You want an all-in-one solution (CLI + Python API + GUI) that's MIT licensed

 Choose airhdl if: